-Social Listening as a Concept
+Social Listening as a Concept and Case Study

 How Social Listening Works

-So, yes.
 Tracking mentions and notifications is key to an effective engagement strategy.
 However, analysing the context and larger trends around those conversations through social listening can give you valuable insight to better speak to and serve your target audience.

 But you may ask: What social conversations should I listen to?

 Let’s take a look at X/Twitter.
-Over 25 billion social interactions take place on the platform each day, so it offers a breadth of consumer, industry and cultural insights unlike anything else.
+Over 25 billion social interactions take place on the platform each day, so it offers a breadth of consumer, industry and cultural senses unlike anything else.
 With that type of volume, most companies don’t have the ability to go through every post/tweet about their brand or industry.

+Plus, looking at these posts/tweets individually makes it difficult to see larger trends or themes.
 That’s where listening comes into play with a three-step process that allows you to make the best out of these online conversations.
 Here’s a breakdown of each stage:

 Data Collection